 - End of Data Burst [EDB] (3 bits): The EDB field is 3 bits in length and indicates the end of a Data Burst.
 The 3 bits encode the End of Data Burst indication as per the encoding and guidelines provided in Clause 4.4.2.6.1.

-- PDU Set Importance [PSI] (4 bits): The PDU Set Importance field indicates the importance of this PDU Set compared to other PDU Sets within the same RTP stream.
+- PDU Set Importance [PSI] (4 bits): The PDU Set Importance field indicates the importance of this PDU Set compared to other PDU Sets within the same QoS flow.
 Lower values shall indicate a higher importance PDU Set with the highest importance PDU Set indicated by 0 and the lowest importance PDU Set indicated by 15.

 NOTE 1: A complete set of guidelines for setting the PSI field for various audio/video codecs are provided in Clause 4.4.2.6.2

+Editor’s Note: AS/UE are unaware of QoS flows and so the above text needs to be revised to remove the term.
+The PSI value needs to be set considering one or more RTP streams (depending on multiplexing and other aspects that are under discussion in reference to the guidelines).
+Once the guidelines are finalized, the text above will be revised possibly with the introduction of a new term in place for QoS flow that consists of one or more RTP streams.

 - PDU Set Sequence Number [PSSN] (10 bits): The field encodes the sequence number of the PDU Set to which the current PDU belongs acting as a 10-bit numerical identifier for the PDU Set.